Santiago-Dubov/Santiago-Dubov.github.io/_posts/2020-12-09-Automatic_Assessment_of_English.markdown

 ## Experiments

-The written corpora are taken from examination scripts and language learning websites: [Cambridge Learner Corpus][clc], [BEA Challenge][bea]: Lang-8, W\&I, LOCNESS.
+The written corpora are taken from examination scripts and language learning websites: [Cambridge Learner Corpus][clc], [BEA Challenge][bea]: Lang-8, W&I, LOCNESS.
 For our experiments punctuation and capitalisation are removed, and spelling errors corrected to match the ASR output format.
 The spoken corpora are all manually transcribed.
 Thus, as previously mentioned, we will be using the written corpora to train our baseline model and the labelled spoken data sets (NICT, BULATS) to evaluate its performance.
 Switchboard is composed of transcriptions of native speaker telephone conversations.

 |         Corpus       |  Written or Spoken | Data size # tokens | GEC labels | non-native|
 |--------------------| -------------------|---------------------|------------|------------|